DesiQuintans/swow_wordlist/README.md

 I was given a license waiver to harvest nouns from the SWOW dataset and add them to my public domain list of frequently-used common nouns (<http://www.desiquintans.com/nounlist>).
 Thanks, Simon!
-If you want access to the data under their existing license (CC-BY-NC-ND), you can download it from their website at <https://smallworldofwords.org/en/project/research>.
+If you want access to the data under their existing license (CC-BY-NC-ND), go to <https://smallworldofwords.org/en/project/research>.

 Simon was kind enough to pull all user responses that were given by at least 2 people, and send them to me as a plain-text list.
-It's a 57,000 line dataset that looks something like this:
+I won't redistribute the raw data, but it's a 57,000 line dataset that looks something like this:

 ```
 godson